-The CNC program needs to be adjusted to slow the feed rate by 50%, as the density of the bamboo can break router bits.
-The router bits themselves MUST be sharp for clean results, and it has been suggested to use ‘compression’ bits.
+Adjust the CNC program to slow the feed rate by 50%, because bamboo is dense router bits can break.
+Router bits MUST be sharp for clean results.
+It has been suggested compression bits should be used.

 If using table, panel or track saws – ensure the saw blade is sharp.
 Diamond tipped saw blades are the most suited to the bamboo material.

-Bamboo grain is very dense and can be laser marked easily; very fine detail can be delivered.
+Bamboo grain is very dense and can be laser marked easily; and therefore very fine detail can be delivered.